We work with more than 300 partners to bring you better travel deals

 At the moment, Wednesday is the most economical day to take a flight to Dallas.
 Sunday is likely to be the most costly.

-At the moment, flights in the morning are likely to offer the best value for money for your Dallas trip.
-A flight at noon will more often than not be of higher cost.
+At the moment, flights at noon are likely to offer the best value for money for your Dallas trip.
+A flight in the afternoon will more often than not be of higher cost.

 Dallas’ new slogan is “Live Large.
 Think Big”.
 It sums up perfectly this city that was built on the attitude that all things are possible.
 It started out as a trading post in the 1840s, growing and growing to become the No. 1 business centre in the U.S. Millions of business and leisure travellers take cheap flights to Dallas each year for meetings, conferences, and to sample the city’s exciting culinary scene, lively arts and entertainment districts and superb shopping.